|

 during or just after the rule of the Corinthian tyrant Periander (circa 627-585 BC).

 Mon Repos Museum, Corfu.
 Inv.
 No. MR 730.
+Formerly in the Corfu Archaeological Museum.

-other is a fragmentary terracotta with part of a female head in the Daedalic style
+the third is a fragmentary terracotta with part of a female head in the Daedalic style (MR 21), which the archaeologist Wilhelm Dörpfeld thought was also a Gorgoneion.

 The technique is thought to have been invented in Corinth (but see note in Medusa part 2), and appears to have spread to other Greek cities rapidly, and was already in use in Etruria by the 7th century BC.
 [3] It was used on several temples in Sicily, where Gorgoneions were among the most common antefix motifs.